-How to Start a Podcast and Measure Its Impact
+How to Start a Podcast and Measure Its Impact in 2020

 In order to outline the process of starting a podcast, including managing production, publishing, promotion, and measurement of performance, we sat down with four highly accomplished podcast hosts and gathered their insights on things podcasting.